Skip to content

-Normal cost is usually presented as a percentage of total salary earned by all teachers in the public pension system.
+Normal cost is usually presented as a percentage of total salary earned by all employees in the public pension system.
 This makes it easy to calculate the contribution rates for both members and their employers as a group.

 Typically, the amount of money taken out of each paycheck you receive for retirement benefits is the employee share of normal cost.
 Some pension systems also make payroll deductions for health care plans or retiree insurance plans.